 Facebook also has its own analytics platform which allows you to understand and optimize your complete customer journey across mobile, web, bots, offline, and more.

 There are many other solutions but these are the main ones you need to know about.

 Do we still need social analytics?

 Of course, you still need social media analytics!
 The data coming from the social platforms is still the best for reporting what’s happening in those platforms and they have much more data on users that web analytics platforms don’t have.
 This is one of the reasons Digivizer has been working with all the major social media platforms to bring their data into our unique platform.

-A 30-day Free Trial offer that enhances your marketing from day one.
+Sign up for free and enhances your marketing from day one.

 Make better decisions and get more for every dollar of your digital marketing investment by tracking over 50 key performance indicators across Google Ads, Facebook, Instagram, Twitter, Linkedin, and Youtube all in one, aﬀordable, easy-to-use platform.